 Gareth waits for solitude before it strikes him too: ‘Phoenix’ would not go beyond the first round.
 It was never about miracles and bringing gold medals home – but the extraordinary, life-changing, bonding experience that music provides.

 One year later, Gareth took on an even tougher challenge.
 He joined the all-boys Lancaster School, Leicester, with the ambition of forming a choir and taking it to the Royal Albert Hall.

-An alpha-male environment resounded, with gender and gay stereotypes against singing and classical music thrown around with abandon.
+An alpha-male environment resounded, with gender and gay stereotypes against singing thrown around with abandon.
 The boys initially delighted in their defiance against the new, unwanted, musical culture.

 Yet, with kind, firm persistence, belief in his ambition, and an ability to make a fool of himself, Gareth was able to make an unlikely breakthrough.